pallets/flask/docs/testing.rst

 each individual test function is run.
 To delete the database after the test, we close the file and remove it from the filesystem in the :meth:`~unittest.TestCase.tearDown` method.
 Additionally during setup the ``TESTING`` config flag is activated.
-What it does is disabling the error catching during request handling so that you get better error reports when performing test requests against the application.
+What it does is disable the error catching during request handling so that you get better error reports when performing test requests against the application.